 Applying Groups of rules

-To do so, after creating a connection, select Add group rather than Add rule in the sidebar.
-The group will expand and you will be able to add the rules that you would like met, in the same way as detailed above.
+To do so, after creating a rule, select Add group rather than Add rule in the sidebar.
+The group will expand and you will be able to add the rules that you would like to be met, in the same way as detailed above.
 Be mindful of the All/Any toggle!

 Apply the All/Any toggle

 The All/Any toggle appears at the top of the rules sidebar.

 If you have created more than one rule and you select Any, the related text/block will appear if any of those rules are met.

 By selecting All, all rules will need to be met in order for the related text/block to appear in your document.